ld4l-labs/bibliotek-o/README.md

   * Mapping tables from current catalog formats to the ontology recommendation.
   * Application profiles for original data modeling using the biblioteko recommended ontologies.

-Links to these documents will be provided once they have been published.
+Links to these documents will be added once they have been published.